junxit/us-congress-bills-116/bill.md

   - **(7)** product design and construction and other tools and techniques to extend the life cycle of photovoltaic devices, including methods to promote their safe reuse;
   - **(8)** strategies to increase consumer acceptance and practice of recycling of photovoltaic devices; and
   - **(9)** processes to reduce the costs and environmental impact of disposal of toxic materials used in photovoltaic devices.
-- **(c)** *Applications* An eligible entity seeking a grant under this section shall submit to the Secretary an application that includes a description of—
+- **(c)** *Applications* An eligible entity seeking a grant, contract, or cooperative agreement under this section shall submit to the Secretary an application that includes a description of—
   - **(1)** the project that will be undertaken and the contributions of each participating entity;
   - **(2)** the applicability of the project to increasing reuse and recycling of photovoltaic devices with the least environmental impacts as measured by life-cycle analyses, and the potential for incorporating the research results into industry practice; and
   - **(3)** how the project will promote collaboration among scientists and engineers from different disciplines, such as electrical engineering, materials science, and social science.